microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/aks.md

 ## Add Windows Node Pool

-So now we have an AKS cluster with a linux node up and running, but the recording application needs windows nodes.
-So we have to add a windows nodepool to our aks cluster.
-We will create two nodes of the `standard_d2s_v3`-series.
-To do so we have to run the following command.
+In the previous section, we created an AKS cluster with a linux node.
+However, for our recording bot application, we actually need a windows node instead.
+Let us create two new windows nodes of the `standard_d2s_v3`-series:

 ```powershell
 az aks nodepool add